 A network is a group of health care providers.
 It includes doctors, specialists, dentists, hospitals, surgical centers and other facilities.
 These health care providers have a contract with us.

 As part of the contract, they provide services to our members at a certain rate.
-This rate is usually much lower than what they would charge if you were not an Aetna member.
+This rate is usually much lower than what they would charge if you weren’t an Aetna® member.
 And they agree to accept the contract rate as full payment.
 You pay your coinsurance or copay along with your deductible.

-Some plans do not offer any out-of-network benefits.
-For those plans, out-of-network care is covered only in an emergency.
-Otherwise, you are responsible for the full cost of any care you receive out of network.
+Some plans don’t offer any out-of-network benefits.
+For those plans, you’re covered for out-of-network care only in an emergency.
+Otherwise, you need to pay the full cost of any care you receive out of network.

 The information on this page is for plans that offer both network and out-of-network coverage.

-You can see detailed examples of how much you might save – on the same service – just by staying in network.
+You can find examples of how much you might save – on the same service – just by staying in network.

-Save money with Aetna’s medical provider network (PDF)
+Save money with the Aetna medical provider network (PDF)

-Save money with Aetna’s behavioral health provider network (PDF)
+Save money with the Aetna behavioral health provider network (PDF)

 There may be times when you decide to visit a doctor not in the Aetna network.
 If you go out of network, your out-of-pocket costs are usually higher.
-There are many reasons you will pay more if you go outside the network.
+There are many reasons you’ll pay more if you go outside the network.
 Keep reading to learn more.

 The health plan pays less